 Clinical Associate Professor, Neurology & Neurological Sciences

-Dr. Sharon Sha is the medical director of the Clinical Trials group.
+Dr. Sharon Sha is the medical director of the Clinical Trials group and Associate Vice Chair of Clinical Research for the Neurology Department.
 She serves as the primary faculty liaison and is available to provide feedback to new investigators about how to approach Industry Sponsored Clinical Trials.
-Dr. Sha works closely with Maria & Emma to develop strategic mission & goals for the trials team as well as oversee administrative operations related to the group including trial feasibility.
+Dr. Sha works closely with Maria to develop strategic mission & goals for the trials team as well as oversee administrative operations related to the group including trial feasibility.
 Dr. Sha has extensive experience as Principal Investigator and is currently spearheading several Alzheimer’s Disorders trials.

 Anthony Bet joined the Stanford Neuroscience and Neurosurgery Research Group in 2015 with a degree in medical biology.
 He currently coordinates several Neuroendocrine and Neurosurgery clinical trials.
 He also supports the Neuroscience and Neurosurgery group with IRB/ regulatory submissions and maintaining the laboratory spaces.

 Viktoriya Bourakova joined the Stanford Neuroscience and Neurosurgery Research Group in 2019 with a degree in Psychology, Neuroscience, and Classical Studies.
-Prior to joining Stanford, Viktoriya has been involved with neuroimaging research in war veterans exposed to traumatic brain injuries and Post-Traumatic Stress Disorder, as well as explored the utility of PET imaging as a clinical biomarker in patients with atypical forms of Alzheimer’s Disease and various neurodegenerative diseases.
-Currently, she is primarily coordinating for Multiple Sclerosis Clinical Trials in the Neuroimmunology Clinic.
+Prior to joining Stanford, Viktoriya has been involved with neuroimaging research in war veterans exposed to traumatic brain injuries and Post-Traumatic Stress Disorder, as well as explored the utility of PET imaging as a clinical biomarker in patients with atypical forms of Alzheimer’s Disease and other various neurodegenerative diseases.
+Currently, she is primarily coordinating for clinical trials in both the Neuroimmunology and Memory Disorders Clinic.
 She plans to pursue Physician Assistant programs in Neurology or Neurosurgery.